Logiqx/gps-guides/detective.md

-### Approach

-I decided to look into this from a number of angles:

-- Studying the timeline of the GT-31, GW-52, GW-60 and numerous GPS modules from Locosys, plus the actual GPS chips from SiRF and MediaTek.
-- Features of the likely GPS chips were researched, including the SiRFstar IV and all of the Locosysy GPS modules that used it between 2010 and 2021.
-- I've looked at the data sheets of GPS modules from the many OEMs using the GPS / GNSS chips from SiRF and MediaTek.
-- I've studied all of the relevant NMEA [commands and sentences](nmea.md) supported by each chip and hunted for anything resembling a speed accuracy estimate.
-- I've looked at the firmware of the GT-31, GW-52 and GW-60 to see what clues they contain.

 ### Findings

 The MediaTek references in the GW-52 and GW-60 firmware are actually strong evidence that a MediaTek GPS chip is **not** being used by those devices!